Teldarheimur/telda/README.md

-push wr                | 22     | push wide value of register to stack (first decrementing `rs` by two and then writin there) pop br                 | 23     | pop byte value from stack into register (first reading byte at `rs` and then incrementing `rs` by one) pop wr                 | 24     | pop wide value from stack into register (first reading wide at `rs` and then incrementing `rs` by two) call w                 | 25     | Write next instruction location to `rl` and set program counter to w ret b                  | 26     | Add `b` to stack pointer (removing b bytes from stack) and jump to `rl` (returns from sub-routine) (this is shorter than `jmp rl`) store wr1, w, br2      | 27     | Write byte in br2 to memory at location [wr1 + w] store wr1, w, wr2      | 28     | Write wide in wr2 to memory at location [wr1 + w] (in little-endian format)
+push wr                | 22     | push wide value of register to stack (first decrementing `rs` by two and then writin there) pop br                 | 23     | pop byte value from stack into register (first reading byte at `rs` and then incrementing `rs` by one) pop wr                 | 24     | pop wide value from stack into register (first reading wide at `rs` and then incrementing `rs` by two) abscall w              | 25     | Deprecated, absolute call: write next instruction location to `rl` and set program counter to w ret b                  | 26     | Add `b` to stack pointer (removing b bytes from stack) and jump to `rl` (returns from sub-routine) (this is shorter than `jmp rl`) store wr1, w, br2      | 27     | Write byte in br2 to memory at location [wr1 + w] store wr1, w, wr2      | 28     | Write wide in wr2 to memory at location [wr1 + w] (in little-endian format)